adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 * *Use Case* - Imagine if you are fetching a list of users.
 If you go back to the same page, React queries will show the saved list from the cache instead of the making a new request to the server, It makes your application fast.
 If a new user is added, React query will automatically updates the list.

 * *By  Default, inactive queries are garbage collected after 5 minutes.* This means that if query is not being used for 5 minutes, the cache for that query will be cleaned up.

+## How to Stop Unwanted API Calls with Stale Time in React Query

+In Garbage Collection mode, even if the we get the data from the cache, it is making a new API call to the server.
+To tackle this problem we use stale time.

+* **staleTime** : It is a configuration option that determines how long fetched sata is considered fresh before it needs to be refetch.

+When data is initially fetched or updated, it is considered fresh.
+After the stale time duration has passed, the data is considered stale.

+Default staleTime is 0.
+This means that data is considered stale after being fetched.
+This is the reason why data is fetched even if the data is stored in the cache.